 S. 1603 (113th): Gun Lake Trust Land Reaffirmation Act

 H.R.
 2642 (113th): Agriculture Reform, Food, and Jobs Act of 2013

 The Leahy–Smith America Invents Act (AIA) is a United States federal statute that was passed by Congress and was signed into law by President Barack Obama on September 16, 2011.
 The law represents the most significant change to the U.S. patent system since 1952, and ...

 H.R.
 1752 (111th): To provide that the usual day for paying salaries in or under the House of Representatives may ...

 Jul 30, 2009.
 Failed 282/144.

-From Jan 2009 to May 2017, Jenkins missed 89 of 6,072 roll call votes, which is 1.5%.
-This is on par with the median of 2.2% among the lifetime records of representatives currently serving.
+From Jan 2009 to Sep 2018, Jenkins missed 105 of 6,899 roll call votes, which is 1.5%.
+This is better than the median of 2.4% among the lifetime records of representatives currently serving.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 The information on this page is originally sourced from a variety of materials, including: